streetwriters/sqlite-better-trigram/README.md

 This tokenizer fixes this by treating spaces as a word boundary.
 The result is that `i am a bird` gets tokenized as `['i', 'am', 'a', 'bir', 'ird']` and `SELECT * FROM fts_table WHERE title MATCH 'a bird'` correctly returns the expected results.
 You get all the benefits for substring matching just with a wider range of queries.

+Furthermore, the built-in `trigram` tokenizer treats CJK as normal characters and creates trigrams out of them.
+The problem is, in CJK a single Unicode character can be a whole word. `better-trigram` fixes this by treating each CJK character as its own token.
+For example: `李红：那是钢笔` gets tokenized as `['李','红','：','那','是','钢','笔']` and if there are any non-CJK words mixed in the input, they also get properly tokenized automatically.

 ## Compatibility with `trigram`

 `better-trigram` is 99% compatible with `trigram`.
 This means it has full UTF-8 support, handles all the same edge cases etc. To ensure `better-trigram` remains compatible, it passes all the `trigram` tokenizer tests.
 Yay!